firrae/gb-show-downloader/README.md

 - Open a CLI (console, bash, etc) and navigate to where you downloaded the code.
 - run `npm start`

+It will try to download the highest quality of the video available (HD > HQ > LQ).
+YouTube only videos (if there are any) are not supported.

 I will be looking to bundle it into an Electron app that is easier to use at some point.